lemire/FastShuffleExperiments/go/README.md

-Go suffers from poor inlining and crazy bound checking
+Go suffers from poor inlining and  bound checking